susMoose/parric-ttmm/vectorization/README.md

 We can tell this ***is vectorized*** because the instructions are different.
 The **addpd** is the add instruction for "packed" values ("add two, four or eight packed double-precision floating-point values", [link](https://www.felixcloutier.com/x86/ADDPD.html)).

+Since we're using floats (not doubles) in the TMM code, we'd expect to see [addps](https://www.felixcloutier.com/x86/ADDPS.html) instructions instead of addpd.